Samsar4/Ethical-Hacking-Labs/README.md

 # Ethical Hacking Labs
 ![h](https://gist.githubusercontent.com/Samsar4/62886aac358c3d484a0ec17e8eb11266/raw/89f706846f97cd3e59880dbc03e4f1d5f8023783/header-ehl.jpg)

-This is a collection of tutorials and labs made for  ethical hacking students, cybersecurity students, network and sys-admins. **These tutorials accompany the materials of CEH v10 content.**<br><br> If you plan to take the [CEH](https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/) (Certified Ethical Hacker) exam, these tutorials will be helpful in your studies.
+This is a collection of tutorials and labs made for  ethical hacking students, cybersecurity students, network and sys-admins. **These tutorials accompany the materials of CEH v10 content.

 💻 **Remember to practice in your own virtual environment.**